AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicVsetter.rst

 Generally you would do this based on conditions (typically from other value setter/select) but as always you are free [#f1]_ to do as you please or need.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Custom Message <https://bb.omnicalculator.com/#/calculators/2038>`__ on BB
+Check it out at `Value Setter (Dynamic) <https://bb.omnicalculator.com/#/calculators/2038>`__ on BB

 The code we have prepared as an example is very simple, changing the value setter depending on the input of the user being positive, negative or zero.